Xinyu Wang vs. Vera Zvonareva: Prediction and Match Betting Odds | China Open

 Xinyu Wang vs. Vera Zvonareva Trends and Insights

-- In her 48 matches over the past year across all court surfaces, Wang has played an average of 22.2 games.
+- Wang has played 22.2 games per match in her 48 matches over the past 12 months (across all court types).

-- Zvonareva has played 17 matches in the past 12 months across all court surfaces, averaging 21.3 games per match and winning 46.7% of those games.
+- Zvonareva has played 17 matches in the past year across all court types, averaging 21.3 games per match and winning 46.7% of those games.

-- On hard courts, Zvonareva has played 11 matches and averaged 20.0 games per match and 10.0 games per set.
+- Zvonareva is averaging 20.0 games per match and 10.0 games per set through 11 matches on hard courts in the past year.

-- Dating back to 2015, Wang and Zvonareva have not played against each other.
+- Dating back to 2015, Wang and Zvonareva have not competed against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.